Boosting the activity of catalytic oxidation of 5-hydroxymethylfurfural to 2,5-diformylfuran over nitrogen-doped manganese oxide catalysts†

-Approaches for the catalytic oxidation of biomass-based 5-hydroxymethylfurfural (HMF) into valuable chemicals are in great demand but their development is still challenging.
-Here we present nitrogen-doped manganese oxide (N-MnO2) catalysts that possess extraordinary catalytic performance (>99.9% 2,5-diformylfuran selectivity, 100% HMF conversion, decent reusability) at room temperature without any additive.
-The structure changes after nitrogen doped into MnO2 reflected in two aspects: slightly elongation of the Mn–O bonds and reduction of the coordination number of Mn sites, as confirmed by characterization of extended X-ray absorption fine structure (EXAFs), H2-temperature programmed reduction (H2-TPR) and X-ray photoelectron spectroscopy (XPS).
-Mechanistic studies indicate that surface defect sites and coordinatively unsaturated Mn sites induced by nitrogen doping play a key role in promoting oxidative activity.
+Approaches for the catalytic oxidation of biomass-based 5-hydroxymethylfurfural (HMF) into valuable chemicals are in great demand; however, their development is still challenging.
+Herein, we present nitrogen-doped manganese oxide (N-MnO2) catalysts that possess extraordinary catalytic performance (a >99.9% 2,5-diformylfuran selectivity, a 100% HMF conversion, and decent reusability) at room temperature without any additives.
+Structural changes, i.e. slight elongation of the Mn–O bonds and reduction of the coordination number of Mn sites, occur after doping of nitrogen into MnO2, as confirmed via characterization by extended X-ray absorption fine structure (EXAFS), H2-temperature programmed reduction (H2-TPR) and X-ray photoelectron spectroscopy (XPS).
+Mechanistic studies indicate that surface defect sites and coordinatively unsaturated Mn sites induced by nitrogen doping play a key role in promoting the oxidative activity.

 - This article is part of the themed collection: 2019 Green Chemistry Hot Articles